 To complete the EVSE network, a few fast charging sites will be necessary to extend the range for drivers.
 PEV drivers want more fast chargers to be available.
 This charging equipment can provide an 80 percent charge in as little as 30 minutes.
-It will service the needs of inter-regional and intra-regional travel and also provide a "safety net" charging network for all PEV drivers in the Des Moines metro area.
-The MPO has EMPLOYEES AT WORK mapped areas for optimal fast charging stations Electric Vehicle Readiness Study.
+It will service the needs of inter-regional and intra-regional travel and provide a "safety net" charging network for all PEV drivers in the Des Moines metro area.
+For example, the US Federal Highway Administration has selected Interstates 35 and 80 as Alternative Fuel Corridors.
+Communities along these Corridors can continue the planning and partnership efforts to advance electric vehicle infrastructure to assure drivers against any "range anxiety" on their travels.

-Site Types
+Site Tools